apache/druid/docs/tutorials/tutorial-rollup.md

 | -- | -- | -- | -- | -- | -- |
 | `2018-01-01T01:01:00.000Z` | `1.1.1.1` | `2.2.2.2` | `35,937` | `3` | `286` |

 The input rows were grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.
+The `count` metric shows how many rows in the original input data contributed to the final "rolled up" row.

 Before the grouping occurs, the timestamps of the original input data are bucketed (floored) by minute, due to the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` expression in the query.